Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Dr. Newman frequently conducts research as an investigator for private industry projects, multicenter studies and research projects with the SCO summer research program.
 Her research interests include contact lenses, anterior segment of the eye, and ocular surface disease.

-Dr. Ollinger’s areas of research interest are centered around pediatric vision.
-He has overseen multiple student research projects, and is currently involved in a study investigating the use of atropine for myopia control.
+Dr. Ollinger’s areas of research interest are centered around pediatric vision and reading.
+He has overseen several student research projects, and is currently involved in multiple studies investigating the use of atropine for myopia control.
 Dr. Ollinger enjoys the challenges of working with students to conduct research, and looks forward to continuing to investigate clinical questions.

 Karen Squier, OD, MS, FAAO, is an Associate Professor at Southern College of Optometry; she joined the faculty in April of 2015.
 Dr. Squier earned her Doctor of Optometry degree in 2001 from Pennsylvania College of Optometry and completed her residency in Low Vision Rehabilitation at The William Feinbloom Low Vision Rehabilitation Center in Philadelphia in 2002.
 She was an attending optometrist at The Chicago Lighthouse for the Blind and Visually Impaired from 2006 until 2015.
 During that time, she was also a Clinical Assistant Professor at Illinois College of Optometry until 2015.
 She received her Master’s Degree in Clinical Vision Research from Nova Southeastern University in 2017.